Series 710.2.2AR - School Meals and Unpaid Meal Charges

 3.3 Meals may be paid for online by making electronic deposits to a student’s school meal account through the District 196 electronic payment system, or payments may be sent to school with the student.

-3.4 Students eligible for free or reduced-price meals will always be served a regular school meal regardless of unpaid school meal accounts.
+3.4 Students eligible for free or reduced-price meals will always be served a regular school meal regardless of unpaid school meal accounts whether attributable to a la carte purchases or any other reason.

 3.5 When a student eligible for paid meals has “cash in hand” to pay for a meal, the student will be served a meal regardless of unpaid school meal accounts.
 The “cash in hand” will not be applied towards past due balances.

-3.6 A regular school meal will not be taken away from a student with an overdrawn account.
+3.6 A regular school meal will not be taken away from a student whether or not the student has an overdrawn account.

 4. Notification of Account Status and Collection of Unpaid Meal Debt– The Food & Nutrition Services Department will work proactively with parents/guardians to keep them informed of their students’ balances.
 Households will be made aware of school meal account balances and attempted collection will occur in the following manner: